How to Attach Cable to Winch Drum

 • Inspection: Verify that the thimble is properly seated in the loop and the shackle is not loose.

-Attaching a hook to a winch cable is an essential step in ensuring the functionality and safety of your winching system.
+Attaching a hook to a winch cable is a key step in ensuring the functionality and safety of your winching system.
 The process can vary slightly depending on the type of cable (wire cable or synthetic rope) and the design of the hook, but generally follows these detailed steps:

 1. Prepare the Cable End